Arrambam: Filming

 Principal photography of the film was to begin on Chennai on 31 May 2012, but started with a slight delay on 2 June 2012 with portions involving Nayanthara and Arya, while Ajith joined them a day later.
 The filming was expected to proceed until the end of the month in Mumbai, but was later cancelled due to monsoon and the location was shifted to Bangalore. and later in Hyderabad.
 On 7 September, during the second schedule, Taapsee Pannu joined the crew and began shooting her portions.
 For a fight scene, which was shot between 8 pm and 8 am the next day, Ajith spent several hours hanging upside down.
 During the next schedule that started on 2 November 2012, filming was held in Mumbai and its suburban locations.
 While shooting an action sequence, Ajith injured his leg while jumping from one car to another, suffering a ligament tear.
 Despite his injuries, Ajith continued shooting.
-Vishnuvardhan later revealed that it was Arya who drove the car when Ajith hurted his legs during the stunt scene.
+Vishnuvardhan later revealed that it was Arya who drove the car when Ajith hurt his legs during the stunt scene.
 In late December a short shooting schedule was held in Chennai, during which a fight sequence featuring Ajith and Arya was shot.